MarkKurzeja/markkurzeja.github.io/content/post/rff_intro.md

 #### Plot the fit for various values of $R$

-Another small miracle of RFF is the approximation improves by increasing $R$.
+In RFF, the larger $R$ is, the better the approximation (on average).
-Let's plot the fit for a few values of $R$.
+Let's plot the fit of our test function for a few values of $R$.
+Since we have a lot of data, we will scale $\gamma$ with $R$ to allow for more flexible fits.

 {{< gallery caption-effect="fade" >}}
     {{< figure link="/posts/rff/rff_2.png" caption="R=2" >}}